 Invest in a silk pillowcase.
 Silk is smoother than cotton, which means it creates less friction when you lay your head (and your hair) down on the pillowcase.
 This means silk is less likely to break or tangle the hair, which can keep it healthier and won’t delay progress when it comes to growth.

 Hair growth occurs naturally as a result of processes that take place in the follicles on your scalp.
 Several factors affect the rate at which this hair growth takes place, but most people can expect to grow their hair at a rate of approximately six inches per year (so long as their hair and scalp are healthy).

 If you want to grow long hair, there are several strategies that can help you enjoy strong, luscious locks.
-Make sure to eat well, care for your scalp, be gentle on your hair, and opt for gentle hair care products such as our paraben-free, perfume-free, andsulfate-free shampoos and conditioners.
-These products are packed with natural, organic, and gentle ingredients that help maintain a healthy pH balance and leave you with stronger hair and a healthier scalp.
+Make sure to eat well, care for your scalp, be gentle on your hair, and opt for gentle hair care products such as our paraben-free, perfume-free, and sulfate-free shampoos and conditioners.
+These products are packed with plant-based and gentle ingredients that help maintain a healthy pH balance and leave you with stronger hair and a healthier scalp.